 - When your boss asks you to add a new field to the database, do you take the time to understand what business process requires this?

-- When a customer calls to complain that your product “doesn’t work,” do you look at things from their perspective and how the tool you support works within their process or do you rattle off product specifications and claim the product works “as designed.”
+- When a customer calls to complain that your product “doesn’t work,” do you look at things from their perspective and how the tool you support works within their process (i.e. using a few elicitation techniques) or do you rattle off product specifications and claim the product works “as designed.”

 - When a co-worker complains about the input they receive from your department, do you put up a wall of defense or jump in and discover how the hand-off works between your respective departments?

-(By the way, if you are looking for more helping stepping through this process of looking at problems, building a BA mindset, and even racking up some valuable business analysis experience along the way, I lead a course to help you do just that.
-It’s called Business Process Analysis - it’s virtual, instructor-led, and it includes individual feedback on the work samples you’ll create in a real-world setting.)
+(By the way, if you are looking for more helping stepping through this process of looking at problems, building a BA mindset, and even racking up some valuable business analysis experience along the way, the virtual courses in our professional development series are designed to help you apply BA techniques whether or not you are employed as a BA.)

 By focusing on the business process and the root cause of the problem, you can be a self-proclaimed business analyst doing business analysis work before anyone ever anoints you with the business analyst job title.
 By reframing the opportunities right in front of you, you can cultivate the mindset of a business analyst and at the same time build a business analyst work experience worthy of adding to your resume or chatting with your boss about come performance review time.

 Here are some articles to help you cultivate your business analyst mindset: